openvinotoolkit/training_extensions/docs/source/explanation/algorithms/classification/multi_class_classification.rst

         $ otx find --backbone {torchvision, pytorchcv, mmcls, omz.mmcls}

 In the table below the top-1 accuracy on some academic datasets using our :ref:`supervised pipeline <mcl_cls_supervised_pipeline>` is presented.
 The results were obtained on our templates without any changes.
 We use 224x224 image resolution, for other hyperparameters, please, refer to the related template.
-We trained all models on 1 GPU Nvidia GeForce GTX3090.
+We trained each model with single Nvidia GeForce RTX3090.

 +-----------------------+-----------------+-----------+-----------+-----------+-----------+
 | Model name            | CIFAR100        |cars       |flowers    | pets      |SVHN       |